 Ga Sho (May You Be Loved)

+The story of one teenage girl standing up against authoritarian power.
 An immersive one woman show performed within a unique 24-speaker sound-array.

 A True Story